sunilos/SOSSpringBootORS/readme.txt

-This is Spring Boot app
+This is Spring Boot app.
+See wiki to read about this project